mikieto/data-eng-labs-2025/labs/ch09/README.md

 ## Why this lab exists

+In this lab, `labs/ch09/run.py` is a **gate** that validates a tiny migration plan by checking table presence and row counts on-prem and in the cloud.

 In the book, CH09 covers **cloud migration and coexistence**: how to move tables from on-prem to cloud while keeping systems safe during dual-running or cutover.